mucommander/mucommander/package/readme.txt

 Requirements
 ------------

-Java Runtime Environment (JRE) version 11 or later is required to run muCommander.
+It is recommended to install muCommander from a package that comes with Java Runtime Environment (JRE).
+The version of JRE that is included for macOS (dmg), Windows (msi) and Linux  (rpm / deb), in this version of muCommander is 24, 20, and 20, respectively.

-Please note that muCommander is packaged with a newer version of JRE for macOS, Windows, and Linux.
-Consequently, installations from the dmg, msi, deb, and rpm packages may not work on machines that run JRE 11+.
+However, in case the included JRE is not supported on your machine, you can check the noarch-dmg, portable, or tgz packages that require Java 11+ to be installed separately.
-In that case, you can check the noarch-dmg or portable or tgz packages that are not bundled with JRE.
-If you're having problems launching muCommander from these packages, make sure the JAVA_HOME environment variable points to the directory where your Java runtime is installed.
+If you are having problems launching muCommander from these packages, make sure the JAVA_HOME environment variable points to the directory where your Java runtime is installed.

 What's new since v1.5.2 ?